duckduckgo/community-platform/README.markdown

 - git
 - wget
 - imagemagick
-- postgresql (recommended, you may get away with mysql / sqlite for now)
+- postgresql (recommended, though you may get away with mysql or sqlite for now)

 To install these on Debian / Ubuntu: